micropython/micropython/docs/library/machine.Pin.rst

 for the identifier are an integer, a string or a tuple with port and pin number.

+Caution: mechanical pushbuttons have "bounce" and pushing or releasing a switch will often generate multiple edges.
+See: http://www.eng.utah.edu/~cs5780/debouncing.pdf for a detailed explanation, along with various techniques for debouncing.
+See also: `Ultimate Guide to Switch Debounce <https://www.eejournal.com/article/ultimate-guide-to-switch-debounce-part-1>`_ by Max Maxfield.

 Usage Model::

     from machine import Pin